-My Ex Forced Me to Diet And It Destroyed My Mental Health
+My Ex Forced Me to Diet When We Were Together and It Destroyed My Mental Health

 I've been an active and healthy person my entire life.
 As a teen, I competitively danced 20+ hours a week and frequently went to the gym.
 I looked great and felt great.

 Even once I started dating my first serious boyfriend (whom I ended up dating for over three years), I never gave up on my healthy and active lifestyle.
 But once the first year of initial-dating-romance passed, my ex's true colors and feelings came out.

 I can still remember the day he told me I was fat and he wasn't attracted to me anymore.
 Well, over five years later, the memory of how he made me feel still stings.
 Looking back now, what's funny is I didn't even gain any weight.
 I was a healthy, average weight of 130 pounds.
 And for someone who was as active and fit as I was, I was the healthiest I've ever been.